MESSAGE FROM NATIONAL PRESIDENT ERIC

 Please make contact with current Treasurer Royden, or with President Eric, if you have some accounting experience and would like to use your skills to assist the Society in this important role.

 Christine Strickland has done a lot of work to assist many more branches get their news onto the website.
-Web designer David Potts can see the results from his monitoring, with a steady increase in ‘hits’ on the website, and a definite lift in enquiry and membership through the website.
 Congratulations to all those who are now working well as web-editors.
 If you haven’t had a look recently the website changes regularly.

 Ambassador Xu Visits Rotorua Schools